Tristanruel/ECC-AES-Generator/README.md

 # Cryptographic Key Generation Suite

-This project comprises a suite of cryptographic key generation tools using various algorithms and methods.
-The suite includes AES key generation, ECC key generation, and a randomness extractor based on von Neumann's method.
+This project comprises a suite of cryptographic key generation tools that utilise the natural radioactive decay of Uranium-238 (U-238) to generate randomness.
+This method ensures the production of highly secure and unique keys for both AES and ECC encryption systems.
+The suite includes an AES key generator, an ECC key generator, and a von Neumann randomness extractor.

 ## Modules